-Frequently you may need to omit unnecessary cells containing specific cell values that are no more useful for you.
+Frequently you may need to omit unnecessary cells containing specific cell values that are no longer useful for you.
 For example, you might delete those rows having the cell value of Zero.
 Macro provides you with the most fruitful methods to accomplish the task quickly.
-In this article, I’ll demonstrate to you 4 effective methods to delete row if a cell contains 0 using Excel Macro with proper explanation.
+In this article, I’ll demonstrate to you 4 effective methods to delete a row if a cell contains 0 using Excel Macro with a proper explanation.

 The below picture depicts today’s dataset where the Number of Visits is given along with the Name of Sites and Date.
 More importantly, some sites have a cell value (Number of Visits) of 0.
 In such a situation, you might want to delete rows having the cell value of 0.